-Cab service is usually used by tourists who are willing to experience a more private transportation rather than by vaporetto (public sea bus); therefore, remember that any luxury has a price.
+The cab service is usually used by tourists who are willing to experience more private transportation rather than by vaporetto (public sea bus); so remember that any luxury comes at a price.
 The price of a cab ride will cost you between 100 and 130 € each way for a maximum of 4 people.
 Up to 10 people can be accommodated in a cab; however, an additional fare will be charged from the 5th passenger onwards.
 The fare per passenger is around 15 €.

 As you can see, cabs are much more expensive than public transportation, but they are also the only luxurious and private way to move on the water.
 In addition, a water cab will make your trip take much less time and not precisely because of the speed, but because it goes straight to the destination.

 As a curious fact, locals in Venice almost never use cabs.

 The ferryservice has two main lines, 17 and 11, which connect Venice and stop in the most important areas of each district.
 Line 11 starts at Lido and moves south to Pellestrina.
 While line 17 starts from the Cavallino beach area and heads north.
 The ferry is an excellent option if you want to move from end to end without stopping so much: Prices depend a bit on where and how far you want to go, although it must also be said that they are usually updated over time.
 However, as a reference, the minimum price to get on is 8€ per person.